 How Will I Teach Algebra?
-Homeschooling with Learning Differences
+Online Math Classes For Your Homeschool

-Add to this the fact that my 13-year old son has learning differences that make some subjects extremely challenging (read algebra), and you have me firmly in denial, wishing that we could go back to using math manipulatives and practicing the times tables.
+Add to this the fact that my son has learning differences that make some subjects extremely challenging (read algebra), and you had me firmly in denial, wishing that we could go back to using math manipulatives and practicing the times tables.

 How Will I Teach Algebra?